brianglass/anastasis/files/december.md

 After this Daniel, while still a boy, expounded the mysterious image which Nabuchodonosor had seen in his sleep, consisting of different metals which were crushed and reduced to powder by a stone which was cut, without human hands, from a mountain.
 He showed clearly through the Mountain the summit of the holiness of the Virgin, and the overshadowing power of the Holy Spirit; through the Stone, the one born of her without seed, Christ, who at his second Coming, when he has smashed as God all the kingdoms of the earth, which are signified by the Image, he will raise up for his faithful his eternal, heavenly kingdom, which has no successor (ibid.
 2:31-45).

 Subsequently he foresaw precisely and accurately through the number of the well-known seventy Weeks, the time of his manifestation in the Jordan, the beginning of his preaching of the Gospel, the time of his saving Passion and the cessation of the cult according to the Law (ibid.
 9:14-27).
-He depicted excellently the majestic and awesome image of his second Coming, describing in words as with living colours the throne of flame in place, the eternal Judge seated upon it, the fiery river flowing before it, the reckoning of the relentless assize, the opened books of each oneÂ’s deeds, the thousands upon thousands of his ministers, the ten thousands upon ten thousands of those who stand before him (ibid.
+He depicted excellently the majestic and awesome image of his second Coming, describing in words as with living colours the throne of flame in place, the eternal Judge seated upon it, the fiery river flowing before it, the reckoning of the relentless assize, the opened books of each one’s deeds, the thousands upon thousands of his ministers, the ten thousands upon ten thousands of those who stand before him (ibid.
 7:9-10).
-He was named by the Angels who appeared to him Â‘Man of desiresÂ’; because manfully despising every desire of the body, even bread itself, that most necessary food, and desiring to know the freedom of his fellow countrymen and their coming restoration, he did not cease to supplicate God, fasting and kneeling in prayer three times a day; for which cause he was cast into the den of lions, after being denounced by his enemies as a transgressor of the royal decree that had been issued on their advice, that none was to worship, none was to ask anything of God, or of any other man, except the king alone, for thirty days.
+He was named by the Angels who appeared to him ‘Man of desires’; because manfully despising every desire of the body, even bread itself, that most necessary food, and desiring to know the freedom of his fellow countrymen and their coming restoration, he did not cease to supplicate God, fasting and kneeling in prayer three times a day; for which cause he was cast into the den of lions, after being denounced by his enemies as a transgressor of the royal decree that had been issued on their advice, that none was to worship, none was to ask anything of God, or of any other man, except the king alone, for thirty days.
 But he shut up the mouths of the lions by divine power, and appeared in their midst like a shepherd among his sheep, and so proved to the godless the power of true religion (ibid.
 6:1-13).

 The Three Youths, when they had refused the worship and cult of the image of Nabuchodonosor (Daniel it would appear was not then present), were cast into the furnace of fire; from which they remained quite unharmed, by the descent of an Angel of God, and walking in its midst, as in a dew, the sang the universal praise of God, which is contained in the 7th and 8th Odes of the Canons.
 When they emerged from it, they did not even bear the smell of fire on their clothing, and prefigured thus in themselves the incorrupt child-bearing of the Virgin, who received the fire of the Godhead, but her womb was not consumed and she remained as she had been before bearing child, a Virgin (ibid.
 3).